logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

 An attacker finds a vulnerability in Codex’s smart contract after it’s deployed.
 Anyone can call it.
-The attacker uses this to change deal terms in their favor, taking control of the protocol.
+The attacker uses this to change deal terms in their favor, taking over the funds.

 ```
                          ┌────────────────────────────┐